luyadev/luya.io/docs/guide/admin/permission.md

 There are different controllers which can be extended, but they have different permission systems.
 Some use `routes` and others take `apis` as permission level.

-+ `luya\admin\base\Controller`: This is a WEB controller and permission is handled trough `routes`.
++ <class name="luya\admin\base\Controller" />: This is a WEB controller and permission is handled trough `routes`.
 Those controllers usually return HTML content and not REST responses (like JSON).
-+ `luya\admin\base\RestController`: The RestController can take `routes` as permission, route validation can be done trough `luya\admin\base\RestController::checkRouteAccess()`.
++ <class name="luya\admin\base\RestController" />: The RestController can take `routes` as permission, route validation can be done trough <class name="luya\admin\base\RestController" method="checkRouteAccess" />.
 The controller requies response of array data (JSON response).
-+ `luya\admin\base\RestActiveController`: The modelClass based ActiveController which implements basic REST behaviors like create,update,view and delete based on a given model.
-The permission is authorized trough `apis` and the implementation of `luya\admin\base\RestActiveController::checkAccess()`.
++ <class name="luya\admin\base\RestActiveController" />: The modelClass based ActiveController which implements basic REST behaviors like create,update,view and delete based on a given model.
+The permission is authorized trough `apis` and the implementation of <class name="luya\admin\base\RestActiveController" method="checkAccess" />.

 ## Custom Actions in REST/API Controllers

-The handling of permissions is different for `luya\admin\base\RestController` and `luya\admin\base\RestActiveController` even though both are REST/API Controllers.
-Also the handling of whether the API request is made from `luya\admin\models\ApiUser` or a "admin UI" `luya\admin\models\User` differs.
-The API user default behavior to grant actions without permission is defined in `luya\admin\Module::$apiUserAllowActionsWithoutPermissions`.
+The handling of permissions is different for <class name="luya\admin\base\RestController" /> and <class name="luya\admin\base\RestActiveController" /> even though both are REST/API Controllers.
+Also the handling of whether the API request is made from <class name="luya\admin\models\ApiUser" /> or a "admin UI" <class name="luya\admin\models\User" /> differs.
+The API user default behavior to grant actions without permission is defined in <class name="luya\admin\Module" prop="apiUserAllowActionsWithoutPermissions" />.

 ### RestController

-The `luya\admin\base\RestController` contains by default **no permission** unless the action is defined in `luya\admin\base\Module::extendPermissionRoutes()`.
+The <class name="luya\admin\base\RestController" /> contains by default **no permission** unless the action is defined in <class name="luya\admin\base\Module" method="extendPermissionRoutes" />.
 This means that any authenticated user will have access to the action unless a extend permission route is provied.
-If `luya\admin\Module::$apiUserAllowActionsWithoutPermissions` is enabled, also API Users will have access, by default API users won't have access.
+If <class name="luya\admin\Module" prop="apiUserAllowActionsWithoutPermissions" /> is enabled, also API Users will have access, by default API users won't have access.

-The current permission route is resolved by the `luya\admin\base\RestController::permissionRoute()` action.
+The current permission route is resolved by the <class name="luya\admin\base\RestController" method="permissionRoute" /> action.

 ```php
 class TestRestController extends luya\admin\base\RestController